 Pawnee enters into interest rate swap agreements with its principal lender under its banking facility that provides for payment of an annual fixed rate.
 In return, Pawnee receives payment of a LIBOR based floating rate amount.
 Pawnee's bank has the option to terminate the swaps typically one year prior to the maturity date.
 The interest rate swaps are intended to offset a portion of the variable interest rate risk on the credit facility.
-At March 31, 2009, the mark-to-market adjustment is a loss of approximately \$2.8 million unchanged from December 31, 2008 due to the change in the foreign exchange rates and is shown as a liability on the balance sheet.
+At June 30, 2009, the mark-to-market adjustment is a loss of approximately \$2.1 million compared to \$2.8 million at December 31, 2008 and is shown as a liability on the balance sheet.